To Know Florida Clams, You Need to Understand Cedar Key Clams

 The vibe is everywhere you go: Turn off your smart phone, slow down, chill out and exhale.

-But second to tourism, something else has put Cedar Key on the map: commercial clamming.
+But second to tourism, something else has put Cedar Key on the map: commercial clamming an Florida clams.
 It’s grown into a multimillion-dollar industry, giving the local economy a shot in the arm and providing much-needed jobs in Florida’s first key.

 And from an ecological standpoint, shellfish aquaculture is regarded a source of habitat enhancement and improved water quality.
 Marine farmers have bragging rights that their work supports and enhances the state’s fresh, sustainable “green” seafood industry.